albertojulian/mada-driver-assistant/README.md

 the evaluation of both automatic and request initiated actions
 - `memory.py`: contains all class definitions to support the persistence of base objects and events
 - `mada_classes.py`: implements all the classes with the behaviour of specific MADA types: vehicles, people, traffic signs, traffic lights
-- `functions.py`: includes the definition of the functions supporting the actions
+- `functions.py`: includes the definition of the functions supporting the driver assistance actions
 - `functions_schema.py`: automatically generates function schemas by parsing the function definitions in `functions.py`.
 The schemas are used by the SLM in the Driver Agent's Planner to decide if one of the existing functions must be called.
 It also contains a FunctionParser class used by the Driver Agent's Planner to parse the JSON output of the SLM in function calling